Determining best practices to prevent a cybersecurity breach from crippling your business should be on the top of your priority list.

 The easiest way to achieve this is by performing an internal audit, with the assistance of outside professionals if necessary, in order to assess the extent of your liability in the event that you are hacked—or your clients’, suppliers’, or insurers’ liabilities to you in the event that they are hacked.
 An alert from your IT department informing you of a hack on your network is no time to discover that you have unfairly shouldered the burden of liability for something that could be attributable to an outside party working against your firm.
 It is an even worse time to discover that your insurance policies decline coverage in the event of a hack.
 Internal audits can discover and prevent such otherwise unavoidable calamities.

 While an internal audit is a priceless tool in assessing your firm’s readiness in the event of a cyberattack, it is a futile endeavor if you fail to follow through with a risk management response that adequately addresses your liability and exposure in the event of a hack.
 For this reason, it is of paramount importance that you collaborate with your insurance broker to address any shortcomings posed by your current policies in the event of a hack.

 Hacking is an omnipresent risk in today’s modern digital world.
 The risks it poses are real, severe, and costly.
 The most practical approach to mitigating those risks is to give serious consideration to the recommendations laid out above, and to stay vigilant in your digital dealings.

 Pittsburgh Cybersecurity Attorneys

-Frank Botta and Paul Toigo, attorneys at The Lynch Law Group, assist businesses and individuals alike in matters related to cybersecurity.
-Please contact them at email@example.com and firstname.lastname@example.org respectively, or by phone at 724-776-8000.
+Frank Botta, attorney at The Lynch Law Group, assists businesses and individuals alike in matters related to cybersecurity.
+Please contact him at email@example.com or by phone at 724-776-8000.